degspg/clean-pc/README.md

 ## Scripts

 ### Delete_Cache_Files.bat
-This script removes files from three directories.
+This script removes cache files from three directories:

 - **`%PROGRAMDATA%\NVIDIA Corporation\NV_Cache`** (Typically, "C:\ProgramData\NVIDIA Corporation\NV_Cache")
     - Nividia cache files that are _supposed_ to help with FPS in games and overall performance, but files cluttering this folder have been reported to cause stuttering and other undesireable side-effects in-game.
 For examples simple Google "NV_Cache".